dsohk/rancher-devsecops-workshop/docs/part-3.md

 1. Global Config user.name : jenkins
 2. Global Config user.email: jenkins@example.com

+@Derek, this is the default Jenkins user created during Jenkins.
+This would be used when Jenkins connect to GitHub during the CI pipeline part, is my understanding correct ?

 #### Anchore Container Image Scanner

 1. Engine URL: (Your Anchore URL)